Healing After Infidelity: What Doesn't Work.

 A friend told me, and my wife denied it for months.
 I wanted to believe it wasn't true, so I gave her the benefit of the doubt.

 18% of women and 16% of men chose this category.
-It’s not unusual for decision paralysis to set in after betrayal.
-Several factors contribute to this.
-First is ambivalence.
-This is when two diametrically opposed beliefs effectively cancel each other out.
-A part of the betrayed spouse may believe for dignity’s sake that they need to leave.
-While a separate part of them may want to save the marriage for the sake of the kids, or maybe they see what seems to be a heart felt change in their mate.
-Until one side wins out over the other, it’s hard for the hurt spouse to choose what to do.
+It's not unusual for decision paralysis to set in after betrayal.
+Ambivalence is one of several contributing factors to decision paralysis – this is when two diametrically opposed beliefs effectively cancel each other out.
+A part of the betrayed spouse may believe for dignity's sake that they need to leave; while a separate part of them may want to save the marriage for the sake of the kids, or maybe they see a seemingly heartfelt change in their mate.
+Until one side wins out over the other, it's hard for the betrayed spouse to make a decision.

-Hopelessness is another reason for decision paralysis, especially when it comes to deciding whether to give the marriage a shot.
-Without examples of others who have successfully worked through betrayal to achieve a better life, healing after an affair seems impossible, resulting in little to no motivation to make the effort.
+Hopelessness is another reason for decision paralysis, especially when it comes to deciding whether to give the marriage another shot.
+Without examples of others who have successfully worked through betrayal to achieve a better life, healing after infidelity seems impossible, resulting in little to no motivation to make an effort.

-Anger can also delay the necessary healing.
-The unfairness of it all leads to a natural resistance to healing.
-They did it, so why should the betrayed spouse need to do anything to heal?
-But if you’re driving a car and have a wreck and your passengers are injured, it’s certainly not fair they were hurt, but if they are to walk again, physical therapy might be a part of their rehabilitation.
-Bottom line, it’s not fair, but hopefully we can accept our circumstances and chose to move forward into health.
+Anger can also delay necessary healing.
+Feelings of injustice leads to a natural resistance to healing.
+The unfaithful did it, so why should the betrayed spouse need to do anything to heal?
+But if you're a passenger in a car accident, it's certainly not fair and not your fault you were hurt, but if you are to walk again you must do the hard work of rehabilitation.
+Bottom line: it's not fair, but hopefully we can accept our circumstances and choose to move forward into health.
 Surviving infidelity means courageously facing the unfairness of the situation.

 I wanted to heal very quickly and pushed too hard.
-I tried to find somewhere and someway to heal quickly, but really didn't find much until finding this web site.
+I tried to find somewhere and some way to heal quickly, but really didn't find much until finding [Affair Recovery's website].
 I couldn't afford to go to any of the sessions or take any of the courses, however the web site itself is very helpful both for myself and my spouse.
 We read everything that comes across.
 It's been 8 years this month since disclosure.
 We are healing.
 There is still an odd time when overwhelming feelings occur, however it has been a long journey.

 I’m trying to protect my husband, who by the time he confessed had been faithful for many years.
 I didn't get help and didn't want anyone to know.

-We have never been to counseling... still think that this would speed up our process.
-I read and read and read, but Christian counseling is difficult to find where we live.
+We have never been to counseling...still think that this would speed up our process.
+I read and read and read, but infidelity-specific counseling is difficult to find where we live.

 Getting help and choosing to move forward can never come too soon.
-You don’t have to know what you want to begin choosing life.
-You just need the courage to honestly look at your situation, your mate and yourself.
-Wisdom is accepting what you don’t know; it’s not about having the answers.
-At the very least, do something.
-At Affair Recovery one of our most effective steps forward is our couples intensive weekend, EMS Weekend Retreat, which can help an individual or couple determine if it’s worth going forward of if they need to throw in the towel.
+You don't have to know what you want to begin choosing life.
+You just need the courage to honestly look at your situation, your mate, and yourself.
+Wisdom is not about having the answers, it's accepting what you don't know.
+At the very least, do something to pursue healing.
+At Affair Recovery, one of our most effective steps forward is our intensive weekend for couples, EMS Weekend Retreat, which can help determine if a marriage is worth fighting for or if they need to throw in the towel.
 Other resources also exist such as therapists, BAN, and COSA.
 I urge you to take the first step toward healing.

-8.5% Punished mate by telling everyone I could about his/her affair.
+3. 8.5% Punished mate by telling everyone I could about his/her affair:

 8% of women and 10% of men confirmed that this was an unhelpful action after infidelity.
 It’s also closely related to the fourth suggested category: Transmitted my pain though rage and anger.